-can significantly increase their likelihood of standards compliance when they otherwise would be at high risk of non-compliance.
+More broadly, this finding demonstrates an avenue for smallholder farmers to comply with international standards and access lucrative export markets.
+Compliance with phytosanitary standards is often quite costly for farmers (Asfaw et al., 2009), and changing standards have played a significant role in stymieing past attempts to link smallholders to export markets (Ashraf et al., 2009).
+We find that using a relatively cheap new technology-Aflasafe-farmers can significantly increase their likelihood of standards compliance when they otherwise would be at high risk of non-compliance.
 However, while necessary for export market access, standards compliance is not sufficient.
 Exporters are typically unwilling to work directly with small farmers.
-The second key to exporting is therefore output aggregation, which we discussed in Section 6.2 above.
+This underscores the importance of aggregating high-quality output, which we discuss in Section 6.4 below.

-6.3.1 Robustness to missing aflatoxin data
+6.2.1 Robustness to missing aflatoxin data